mirchandani-mohnish/ethos/Readme.md

 - Instagram and form link to be updated everywhere
 - Svgs not showing qr codes
 - Footer Content Needs to be updated everywhere
+- Shaam Mastaani
+  - Content to be updated